 Traffic and pedestrian safety should also be considered when determining the appropriate travel distances across intersections and from the curb.
-Pedestrian refuge islands shorten the crossing distance on wide streets by allowing a place for pedestrians to wait safely in the middle of the street if they are not able to cross within one light cycle.
+Pedestrian refuge islands shorten the crossing distance on wide streets by allowing a place for pedestrians to wait safely if they are not able to cross within one light cycle.
 The photo and diagram in Figure 5 show how the pedestrian refuge island can be designed with an at-grade path in the middle to ensure ADA compliance.